Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Introduction

 In this paper, we will prove the joint convergence of critical site percolation on a random triangulation to SLE$_6$ on $\sqrt{8/3}$-LQG in the metric and peanosphere sense (Theorem~\ref{thm-metric-peano}).
 This is the first such joint scaling limit result for any random planar map model.
 We will also extend the result of~\cite{gwynne-miller-perc}, which gives the GHPU convergence of the map decorated by a single percolation interface toward $\sqrt{8/3}$-LQG decorated by chordal SLE$_6$, to a convergence result for the full collection of interfaces toward $\sqrt{8/3}$-LQG decorated by a conformal loop ensemble with $\kappa=6$~\cite{shef-cle} (Theorem~\ref{thm:loop-vague}).

 This paper is an important step in an ongoing program of the second and third authors to prove that site percolation on a random triangulation converges to SLE$_6$-decorated $\sqrt{8/3}$-LQG under a certain embedding --- the so-called \emph{Cardy embedding} --- which is named after Cardy's formula for percolation~\cite{cardy-formula,smirnov-cardy}.
-The Cardy embedding is defined by matching crossing probabilities for percolation on the triangulation to crossing probabilities for percolation on $\BB Z^2$.
 In fact, combined with the results of the present paper the argument will give joint convergence in all three of the above senses.
 Other papers involved in the proof of the Cardy embedding convergence include~\cite{gwynne-miller-char,gwynne-miller-perc,bhs-site-perc,hlls-cut-pts,hls-sle6,ghss-ldp,hs-cardy-embedding,aasw-type2}.
 See Section~\ref{sec:app} and Remark~\ref{rmk:Cardy} for further discussion of the Cardy embedding.